pushpinderSekhon10/2Serious/README.md

 ## How the Game Works

-`Jaanke` is an action-packed game where you traverse through three distinct levels, battling zombie enemies to reclaim the land.
+`2Serious` is an action-packed game where you traverse through three distinct levels, battling zombie enemies to reclaim the land.
 Here's how to get started:

 1. **Starting the Game**: After launching the game, you’ll be greeted with the main menu.
 From here, you can start your journey, adjust settings, or explore other options.
 2. **Gameplay**: Use the AWSD keys or the arrow keys to move backward and side to side.
 Fight off zombies and progress through the levels to take back the land.